Aloor, Kerala: Geography and climate

 Under the Köppen climate classification, Aloor has a tropical monsoon climate.
 The region lies in the south-western coastal state of Kerala, resulting in a tropical climate; there are only minor differences in temperatures between day and night.

 Summer lasts from March to May and is followed by the south-west monsoon from June to September.
 October to November are the post-monsoon or retreating monsoon season.
 Winter runs from December to February, when it is slightly cooler and windier due to winds from the Western Ghats.

-Festivals

-Pindiperunnal-Ambuperunnal, or known as the feast of St. Sebastian, is a common festival in all churches in Aloor panchayath.
-Thazhekad church is known for the feast of Kurisu Muthappan (St. Sebastian) on May 2 and 3 every year.
-Irinjalappilly chengumkavu bhagavathy temple and Edathadan Muthappan Bagavathy temple celebrate Thalappoli with various festivities.
-Chandanakkudam Nercha on Makaram 16 at the Jaram and masjid at Kombodinjamakkal is widely known in this region.